cerner/terra-toolkit/packages/terra-functional-testing/src/terra-dev-site/terra-functional-testing/guides/Migration.tool.md

 ### Upgrading ESlint Config Terra

-If you are already using @cerner/eslint-config-terra ^4.0.0 you can skip this section.
+If you are already using @cerner/eslint-config-terra ^5.0.0 you can skip this section.

-Upgrading `eslint-config-terra` is optional, but recommended.
+Upgrading `@cerner/eslint-config-terra` is optional, but recommended.
 WebDriverIO v6 syntax requires using the `$` global which has been [added](https://github.com/cerner/terra-toolkit/pull/548) to the eslint config.
 If you choose not to upgrade eslint-config-terra at this time you will need to add the global declaration manually in each spec file.

-Adding the global manually to each spec file is only necessary if you are not upgrading to @cerner/eslint-config-terra ^4.0.0:
+Adding the global manually to each spec file is only necessary if you are not upgrading to @cerner/eslint-config-terra ^5.0.0:

 ```js
 /* global $ */